 Viitorului 34, District 2 // +40 21 230 3032

-The food at Gastronomika was some of the best I had while in Bucharest.
+The delicious food at Gastronomika was some of the best I had while in Bucharest.
 The restaurant is gorgeous, and the atmosphere is cozy yet upscale at the same time.
+It’s one of the best places for a romantic date!

 The owner is an incredible host and even kept the restaurant open and the wine flowing late when our group dinner ran long and we were still enjoying ourselves.

 I don’t often recommend chains when I suggest restaurants, but I really enjoyed La Mama.
-When I mentioned to a local friend that I thought it was good, in spite of being a chain, he told me even locals really enjoy La Mama because the food is traditional.
-This place is a great starting point if you’ve never tried Romanian food before, as they have menus available in English as well as Romanian, and the friendly waitstaff is happy to explain menu items to you and make suggestions.
+When I mentioned to a local friend that I thought it was good, in spite of being a chain, he told me even locals really enjoy La Mama because they serve traditional Romanian food.
+This great place is a great starting point if you’ve never tried Romanian food before, as they have menus available in English as well as Romanian, and the friendly waitstaff is happy to explain menu items to you and make suggestions.

 La Mama was where I first tried sarmale, the dish pictured below.
 Sarmale is a classic Romanian dish.
 This version features minced pork stuffed inside cabbage leaves.
 Other versions use grape leaves rather than cabbage, but I much prefer cabbage.